 Because babies are so cute, it's often difficult to resist the urge to cuddle up next to them.
 Co-sleeping with your toddler can be fun, but it is definitely not safe with an infant.
-Learn more about the safety of co-sleeping with your toddler and its potential risks.
-We’ll also give you some helpful tips to encourage your child to sleep safely in their own bed.
+Learn more about the safety of co-sleeping with your child and its potential risks.
+We’ll also give you some helpful tips to encourage your little one to sleep safely in their own bed.

 What Is Co-Sleeping?

 Co-sleeping is when you and your baby sleep in close physical contact in the same bed.
 Ideally, both of you will be aware of how close you are to each other.
 Many parents co-sleep to more easily breastfeed their babies at night.
 Having the baby close when they wake up wanting breast milk can be a convenience.
 Some people also believe that co-sleeping can help the baby fall back to sleep faster.
 Co-sleeping may also help the mother to sync sleep cycles with her baby.

 Although some parents see benefits to co-sleeping with their child, the American Academy of Pediatrics (AAP) does not recommend it.
 It’s much safer for your infant or toddler to sleep alone in their own bed.

 It’s not safe to sleep in the same bed with your infant.
 The AAP suggests that you instead let your infant sleep in a crib, bassinet, or cradle in the same room you sleep in.
 Make sure that the Consumer Product Safety Commission (CPSC) has approved your child’s bed.